kaandedeoglu/Shark/README.md

 The MIT License (MIT)

-Copyright (c) Kaan Dedeoglu and contributors.
+Copyright (c) Kaan Dedeoglu, Dr. Michael 'Mickey' Lauer, and contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal